 Another part that comes with having a virtual professional manage your transactions is handling the critical linkages.
 You and your virtual professional will need to create a process that communicates when significant events in the transaction have been completed.
-For example, a time-critical tasks that should be brought to the agent’s attention right away is the earnest money deposit.
+For example, a time-critical task that should be brought to the agent’s attention right away is the earnest money deposit.
 The virtual assistant can call or text the agent when the EM deposit is scheduled for pickup.

 You manage your virtual professional through systems and controls; there is no need to monitor somebody’s screen.
 If the work is completed without any trouble, they’re working.

 What kind of technology will you need to work with a virtual professional?

 Finally, everything you use is online, like Zipforms, DocuSign, Skyslope, CRM’s, Brokermint, and the MLS.
 Most likely, you’ll only need to purchase communication tools.
 I recommend Microsoft Teams.
 Microsoft Teams gives you the ability to chat, video call, assign a local number, store documents, and many other great features all in one location.
 Of course, you can use other systems like Slack, Ring Central, and Zoom as well.
 For additional ways to use technology for more effective communication, check out this article.

 So unlike myself, I hope you’re not asking, How do I use a Virtual Assistant to Manage my Real Estate Transactions?
 And instead, you should be asking who I should talk to to get started.
 Schedule your Discovery Call with SecondYou today.
 We have virtual professionals that have been in transaction management for 2-5 years in multiple states.